I tried automating AWS architecture diagram generation with the official Claude Code × draw.io Skill

 • Draw.io Desktop

-Claude Code Skills are a mechanism for defining specialized knowledge for specific tasks as Markdown files that can be loaded into Claude Code.
-They work as an extension to prompts rather than as external processes like MCP servers.
+Claude Code Skills are a mechanism that defines specialized knowledge for specific tasks as Markdown files that are loaded into Claude Code.
+Unlike MCP servers, Skills operate as prompt extensions rather than external processes.

 The official draw.io Skill includes knowledge such as:

-• The correct structure of .drawio files (mxGraphModel XML)
+• Correct structure of .drawio files (mxGraphModel XML)

-• Export commands (PNG/SVG/PDF, embedding XML for re-editing)
+• Export commands (PNG/SVG/PDF, with embedded XML for re-editing)

 • Style property details (connection points, fonts, layouts, etc.)

-• 2-layer rendering (a technique for drawing edges behind icons)
+• 2-layer rendering (technique for drawing edges behind icons)

-Additionally, if Draw.io Desktop is installed, Draw.io Desktop app will automatically open after generating a diagram, allowing you to immediately preview and edit the generated diagram.
-The smooth cycle of generation → confirmation → modification instructions is subtly convenient.
+Additionally, if Draw.io Desktop is installed, the Draw.io Desktop app will automatically open after generating a diagram, allowing immediate preview and editing of the generated diagram.
+The ability to smoothly cycle through generation → confirmation → modification instructions is subtly convenient.

 Installing the Skill